Jardines Galleries

 • Archival encapsulation — protects from environment

-• Tamper‑evident – security against tampering
+• Tamper-evident — security against modification

 • Permanent record — grade and certification number fixed